Exact, Nonparametric Sensitivity Analysis for Observational Studies of Contingency Tables: Appendix B. Derivations for Finding the Worst-Case Unmeasured Confounder

 Under the mapping in \eqref{eq:integer_dummy_mapping}, each \(\mathbf{z} \in \mathcal{Z}(\mathbf{N}_{I\cdot})\) corresponds uniquely to a binary matrix \(\tilde{\mathbf{z}} \in \widetilde{\mathcal{Z}}(\mathbf{N}_{I\cdot})\), where:

 Using these binary matrices, the contingency table \(\mathbf{N}\) can be written as:

 The row and column margins are:

 where \(\mathbf{1}_{N}\) denotes an \(N\)-dimensional column vector of ones.
 Finally, we will use $\trZ_{i}$ and $\trr_{j}$ to denote the $i$-th column of $\widetilde{\mathbf{Z}}$ and the $j$-th column of $\trr$, respectively.
-Since $\trr$ is in one-to-one correspondence with $\rr$, similarly between $\trZ$ and $\rZ$, we write the significance level $\alpha(T,\rr,\mathbf{u})$ as its equivalent $\alpha(T, \trr,\mathbf{u})$ whenever the derivation is facilitated by the binary matrix representation.
+Since $\trr$ is in one-to-one correspondence with $\rr$, we write $\alpha(T,\rr,\mathbf{u})$ as its equivalent expression $\alpha(T, \trr,\mathbf{u})$ whenever the derivation is facilitated by the binary matrix representation.
 Figure \ref{fig:integer_dummy_mapping} gives a visual example of the one-to-one correspondence between the integer vector and the binary matrix representation.

-Before establishing Theorem \ref{thm:set_size_of_U}, we first establish the following two results.
+Before establishing Theorem 1, we first establish the following two results.

-\subsection{B.2 \; Corner Solution}
+\subsection{B.2 Corner Solution}

 We first show that the worst-case $\mathbf{u}^+$ must be located at a corner (vertex) of the unit cube, that is, $\mathbf{u}^+ \in \{0,1\}^N$.

 \begin{lem}\mbox{} For each \(s\), \(\alpha(T, \trr, \mathbf{u} + \Delta \mathbf{e}_s)\) is monotone in \(\Delta\in \mathbb{R}\), where $\mathbf{e}_s$ is an $N$-dimensional vector with $1$ in the $s$-th entry and $0$ elsewhere.
 As a result,